SmingHub/Sming/docs/source/tools/vscode.rst

 Known issues / features
 -----------------------

--  The vscode configuration files are only updated when you manually run ``make vscode``.
+-  The vscode configuration files are only updated when you manually run ``make ide-vscode``.
    If you update change critical build variables or add/remove Components to your project, you may need to run it again to update them.
--  When running ``make vscode`` comments in the configuration files will be discarded.
+-  When running ``make ide-vscode``, comments in the configuration files will be discarded.
--  ``make vscode`` may overwrite parts of your configuration: be warned!
+-  ``make ide-vscode`` may overwrite parts of your configuration: be warned!
 -  When debugging for esp8266 output in the console is not formatted correctly.
    Lines appear with @ in front of them.
 -  A debugging configuration is not currently provided for ESP32.